-Professors and Research Scholars may give occasional lectures and short-term consultations incidental to their primary activities, if approved ISSS in advance.
-Please see Occasional Lecture/Consultation Request and information sheet.
+Professors and Research Scholars may give occasional lectures and short-term consultations incidental to their primary activities, if approved by the ISSO in advance.
+Please see the Occasional Lecture/Consultation Request and information sheet.

-To work for any organization other than UMASS Boston in the position described on your DS-2019 form, the J-1 scholar must first obtain approval in writing in advance from his/her J-1 Scholar Advisor, who represents your J-1 sponsor and issues your Form DS-2019.
+To work for any organization other than UMass Boston in the position described on your DS-2019 form, the J-1 scholar must first obtain approval in writing in advance from his/her J-1 scholar advisor.

-If the J-1 scholar is being sponsored by an agency (e.g. IIE/Fulbright), and if uncertain how to reach the appropriate Scholar Advisor, an ISSS adviser will help find out, but UMASS Boston has no authority to grant permission to accept an occasional lecture or consultation opportunity.
+If the J-1 scholar is being sponsored by an agency (e.g. IIE/Fulbright), and if uncertain how to reach the appropriate scholar advisor, an ISSO adviser will help identify the contact person, but UMass Boston has no authority to grant permission to accept an occasional lecture or consultation opportunity.

 The term occasional embodies the concept of single events rather than an ongoing activity.
 To ensure that "occasional lectures or short-term consultations" do not interfere with, and are in keeping with, the activities of the J-1 program, they: